gcbel/cu-e-commerce-api/README.md

 This application can be run locally.
 Once the repository has been cloned, ensure Node.js and PostgresSQL are installed on your system.
 To check if you have previously installed Node.js, run `node --version`.
 If installed, this command will display the version number.
 If no version number appears, you can download the Node.js from the official website [here](https://nodejs.org/en/download/package-manager).
 To check if you have previously installed Postgres, run `psql --version`.
 If installed, this command will display the version number.
 If not, you can download PostgresSQL from the official website [here](https://www.postgresql.org/download/).

-To download the package dependencies ([inquirer](https://www.npmjs.com/package/inquirer) and [pg](https://www.npmjs.com/package/pg)), run `npm install`.
+To download the package dependencies ([express](https://expressjs.com/), [sequelize](https://sequelize.org/), [pg](https://www.npmjs.com/package/pg), and [dotenv](https://www.npmjs.com/package/dotenv)), run `npm install`.

 ## Usage

-First, add a `.env` file that matches the `.env.EXAMPLE` file, and updated with your Postgres credentials.
+First, add a `.env` file that matches the `.env.EXAMPLE` file, updated with your Postgres credentials.

 To use the database, connect to Postgres using `psql -U postgres`, and once connected to Postgres, run `\i db/schema.sql`.
-In a separate terminal, the project can be run with `node index` or `node index.js`.
-The terminal will then prompt the user for desired actions.
+In a separate terminal, the database can be seeded with `npm run seed`, and the server can be started with `npm run start`.

-This application allows a user to add and delete departments, roles, and employees, as well as view all departments, roles, and employees that have been added.
-The application also supports updating an employee's role or manager.
+The RESTful API supports the following routes:
+- `GET /api/categories`: Retrieve all categories and their associated products.
+- `GET /api/categories/:id`: Retrieve a category by its ID and its associated products.
+- `POST /api/categories`: Create a new category.
+- `PUT /api/categories/:id`: Update a category by its ID.
+- `DELETE /api/categories/:id`: Delete a category by its ID.
+- `GET /api/products`: Retrieve all products and their associated categories and tags.
+- `GET /api/products/:id`: Retrieve a product by its ID and its associated categories and tags.
+- `POST /api/products`: Create a new product.
+- `PUT /api/products/:id`: Update a product by its ID.
+- `DELETE /api/products/:id`: Delete a product by its ID.
+- `GET /api/tags`: Retrieve all tags and their associated products.
+- `GET /api/tags/:id`: Retrieve a tag by its ID and its associated products.
+- `POST /api/tags`: Create a new tag.
+- `PUT /api/tags/:id`: Update a tag by its ID.
+- `DELETE /api/tags/:id`: Delete a tag by its ID.

 ## Credits